 What is the Internet of Things or IoT as it’s also called?
-An overview of IoT definitions and related terms with an easy introduction to how IoT works with facts.
+An overview of IoT definitions and related terms with an easy introduction to how IoT works with facts and characteristics.

 Attempts to define what the Internet of Things is and means exist since the term was first coined and even before that since the notion of a connected reality that includes the physical world (things) isn’t new at all.

 There is no universal definition of IoT yet and no one can see everything that the Internet of Things will effectively mean on the longer term.
 One IoT definition would be that it’s certainly an umbrella term for a broad range of technologies, applications and use cases.